jart/lobstermacs/README.markdown

 Lobstermacs is one of my personal hobby projects.
 This is pre-alpha software so let the user beware.

-The long goals are:
+## The Long-Term Goals

-# Python support...
+- Python support...
 Really, really good Python support.
-# Make Emacs friendlier to human beings.
+- Make Emacs friendlier to human beings.

-What *unique* features have been written so far?
+## What *Unique* Features Have Been Written So Far?

 - Interactive Python programming.  `C-x C-e` and `C-c v` now work just as well for Python as they do for Emacs Lisp.
 This is a more